 And then there is the issue of political representativeness.
 How well does the court represent the partisan and ideological views of the public?
 It could be argued that the Court is at least indirectly representative politically because justices are appointed by an elected president and a Senate who represent the public.
 But one doesn’t have to examine this claim very carefully to see that it fails in a number of ways.
 First, there is the time lag problem.
 With presidents now appointing new justices in their fifties, it is likely that many of them will stay on the Court for at least three and perhaps even four decades.
 This means that they eventually represent politicians from several decades in the past, not current elected officials and their constituents.
 For example, the appointees of Richard Nixon continued to influence Supreme Court decisions for 31 years after he left office.
 Ronald Reagan helped to shape court rulings well into the 21st century, until the death of Justice Scalia in 2016.
 We are being ruled by people who represent the political views of prior generations, not our current generation.
 As a result, as Norman Ornstein has pointed out, “We could end up with Supreme Court dramatically out of step for decades with the larger shape of society.”

 In recent years, the Republican Party has developed tactics to skew the process of judicial appointments in their favor.
 The most blatant example of this was the Republican dominated Senate’s refusal in 2017 to consider any Supreme Court nominee offered by President Obama.
 Throwing all precedent and ethics asides, they literally stole a court seat from a Democratic president and gave it to a Republican one, Donald Trump.
 And that was simply one part of larger pattern.
 The Republicans also blocked and stalled many of Obama’s appointments to the U.S. Courts of Appeals.
 These courts actually decide many more cases than the Supreme Court – they hear 59,000 cases a year compared to just 80 or so for the Supreme Court – so many experts feel their power rivals that of the Supreme Court.
 As John Malcolm of the conservative Heritage Foundation has explained: “these are the judges that have the greatest influence.
 The buck stops at the Court of Appeals.”
 By blocking these nominations during Obama’s term, the Republican Senate set up President Trump to fill an unusually high number of these positions.
-In his first year alone, Trump set a record for number of appointments to these courts and he is on a pace to stack these courts with conservative judges who will rule for many decades to come.
+In his four years, Trump was able to name nearly as many appellate judges as Obama did in eight years — 54 to 55 respectively — and he managed to create a new Republican majority in several of those courts.

 Minority Rule in Appointments